Invasion of Yugoslavia: Background

-In October 1940, Fascist Italy had attacked the Kingdom of Greece only to be forced back into Albania.
+In October 1940, Fascist Italy had attacked the Kingdom of Greece only to be forced back into Italian-occupied Albania.
 German dictator Adolf Hitler recognised the need to go to the aid of his ally, Italian dictator Benito Mussolini.
 Hitler did this not only to restore diminished Axis prestige, but also to prevent Britain from bombing the Romanian Ploiești oilfields from which Nazi Germany obtained most of its oil.

 In 1940 and early 1941, Hungary, Romania, and Bulgaria all agreed to adhere to the Tripartite Pact and thus join the Axis.
 Hitler then pressured Yugoslavia to join as well.
 The Regent, Prince Paul, yielded to this pressure, and declared Yugoslavia's accession to the Pact on 25 March 1941.
 This move was highly unpopular with the Serb-dominated officer corps of the military, Serbian organizations such as National Defense and the Chetniks Association, the Serbian Orthodox Church, a large part of the Serbian population as well as liberals and Communists.
 Military officers (predominantly Serbs) executed a coup d'état on 27 March 1941, forced the Regent to resign, and declared 17-year-old King Peter II to be of age.

 Preparation

 Upon hearing news of the coup in Yugoslavia, Hitler called his military advisers to Berlin on 27 March.
-On the same day as the coup he issued Führer Directive 25, which called for Yugoslavia to be treated as a hostile state.
+On the same day as the coup he issued Führer Directive No. 25, which called for Yugoslavia to be treated as a hostile state.
 Hitler took the coup as a personal insult, and was so angered that he was determined, in his words, "to destroy Yugoslavia militarily and as a state" (Jugoslawien militärisch und als Staatsgebilde zu zerschlagen) and to do so "with pitiless harshness" and "without waiting for possible declarations of loyalty of the new government".

 Hungary had joined the Tripartite Pact on 20 November 1940.
 On 12 December, it also concluded a treaty with Yugoslavia calling for "permanent peace and eternal friendship".
 The Hungarian leadership was split after Germany's War Directive 25 was delivered on 27 March 1941.
 Regent Miklós Horthy and the military favoured taking part in the invasion of Yugoslavia and mobilized the following day.
 Prime Minister Pál Teleki sought to prevent German troops passing through Hungary and cited the peace treaty with Yugoslavia as an impediment to co-operation with the Germans.

 On 1 April, Yugoslavia redesignated its Assault Command as the Chetnik Command, named after the Serb guerrilla forces from World War I, which had resisted the Central Powers.
 The command was intended to lead a guerrilla war if the country was occupied.
 Its headquarters was transferred from Novi Sad to Kraljevo in south-central Serbia on 1 April.

 On 2 April, the German ambassador having already been recalled for "talks", the remaining embassy staff were ordered to leave the capital and to warn the embassies of friendly nations to likewise evacuate.
 That sent the unmistakable message that Yugoslavia was about to be invaded.